 Why does the combination of Video Based Learning and mLearning make sense?

 To maximize the impact of your online training, you can use the combination of Video Based Learning and mLearning.
 Training can be delivered as Microlearning nuggets and consumed on smartphones and tablets in an mLearning format.

 This combination of mLearning and Video Based Learning will help you:

 - Create learning that is engaging and immersive.

 - Support your traditional eLearning or face-to-face Instructor-Led Training.

 How can you use Video Based Learning to create high-impact mLearning trainings?

 To maximize the impact of Video Based Learning, you need to work with a bigger picture or a Learning and Performance Ecosystem.
 With this approach, you can choose solutions that align with various learner needs and factor for creating awareness and pre-training interest generation.

-Using the Learning and Performance Ecosystem that we use at EI Design, here is an overview of how you can craft your mLearning solutions as you leverage the Video Based Learning strategy.
+Using the Learning and Performance Ecosystem that we use at EI, here is an overview of how you can craft your mLearning solutions as you leverage the Video Based Learning strategy.